PrairieLearn/excalidraw-builds/README.md

-# excalidraw-bundles
+# excalidraw-builds

-Excalidraw pre-bundled with React
+Excalidraw pre-bundled with React.